SetProtocol/STIPS/STIPS/STIP-002.md

 }

-// Options available are same as above.
-(Again decision would be taken based on answers to Open questions)
+// Here we can either add a new library with a new transferFrom function
-// however, 2nd option would also require, updating the basicIssuanceModule and adding a new function (or modifiying the exisitng function), cause it uses the [ExplcicitERC20#transferFrom here](https://github.com/SetProtocol/set-protocol-v2/blob/8605312796b9851fde4771eb3b69f3044135d326/contracts/protocol/lib/ModuleBase.sol#L117) library ExplicitERC20 {
+// or add a new function in the ExplicitERC20 library. library ExplicitERC20V2 {
     function transferFromWithCollaterlizationChecks(IERC20 _token, address _from, address _to, uint256 _quantity) internal {
         if (_quantity > 0) {
             uint256 existingBalance = _token.balanceOf(_to);